BitEscrow/escrow-sdk/docs/data/deposit.md

 }

 interface DepositSettledState {
-  settled     : boolean        // Whether the deposit account has been settled. settled_at  : number | null  // UTC timestamp for when the account was settled. settled_sig : string | null  // A confirmation signature from the escrow server.
+  settled      : boolean        // Whether the deposit account has been settled. settled_at   : number | null  // UTC timestamp for when the account was settled. settled_sig  : string | null  // A confirmation signature from the escrow server. spent_block  : string | null  // The hash of the confirming block. spent_height : number | null  // The height of the confirming block.
 }
 ```

+---

 ## Deposit Status